Best OBS Studio Settings for Live Streaming [2024 Update]

 Best OBS Settings for Streaming Audio and Video

-To stream with the best quality output possible, it is essential to choose the best OBS settings for your video encoder.
-Changing quality settings to optimize streaming is easy with OBS Studio; just use the Video tab and Audio tab to configure these settings.
+Choose the best OBS video output settings for your video encoder to achieve the highest quality streaming possible.
+Changing quality settings to optimize streaming is easy with OBS Studio.
+Simply use the Video tab and Audio tab to configure these settings.

 1. OVP-Specific Setting Requirements